24 Jan 2026

 </oai_dc:dc>

-and the root element namespace is http://www.openarchives.org/OAI/2.0/oai_dc/
+The root element name is dc and the root element namespace is http://www.openarchives.org/OAI/2.0/oai_dc/

 By default all the element names are within the root element namespace.